whyjz/ncu-open-science/docs/project.md

 Presentation with slides and/or demos.
 Detailed format TBD.

+**Rubrics (30 points in total):**

+- Slide (and other presentation material) design: 10 points
+- Communication (e.g., explaining things in detail and answering questions): 10 points
+- Time management: 10 points

-#### Write-up (due 6/8)
+#### Write-up (due 6/8; grading period: 1-3 pm UTC+8)

+The final term paper should be built and published using Jupyter Book on your personal GitHub Pages.
+You can find a template [here](template.html).
+You can update the published HTML as many time as you wish before the grading period; in fact, I recommend that you build your final report ahead of time so we'll not be desperately rushing through debugging.
+After the grading period, it will be your choice to let the report settle online or remove it from the public view.
-Abstract plus the main text should be ideally less than 3000 words (excluding figures, code, and metadata).
-Will need to be published online for public access, so please do not include any sensitive information such as your student ID.
-Treat it as a mini-paper; it should have a proper structure as a piece of scientific writing.
-Abstract, introduction and conclusion are mandatory, and other common sections such as methods, data, and results are highly recommended.
-We will show you how to submit the written report in the next few weeks (forget about your Microsoft Word!)

-In addition to the required [components of the class project](project.html#components-of-the-class-project), consider addressing these key questions in the report as well:
+Treat it as a mini-paper; it should have a proper structure and all necessary elements (figures, references, etc.) as a piece of scientific writing.
+In addition to the required [components of the class project](components), consider addressing these key questions in the report as well:

 - How do the chosen open science practices help improve your research project?
 - How do the chosen open science practices help other people understand your work or collaborate with you?
 - What are the future goals of this research project after the semester ends?
 - Will you continue to use the chosen open science practices in the future?
 Why?

+**Rubrics (40 points in total):**

+- Content, with a focus on open science practices: 10 points
+- Structure: 10 points
+- Clarity: 10 points
+- Conciseness: 10 points